OUR SHELTER PROGRAM WILL RUN THIS SEASON FROM NOVEMBER 3, 2025 - JANUARY 29, 2026 (MONDAY-THURSDAY)

 COOK/DELIVER DINNER

-Volunteer cooks prepare a meal for 12 individuals at home and deliver it to the Shelter kitchen no later than 6:30 p.m. with a description of the meal and instructions for serving/heating.
+Volunteer to prepare dinner at home or order it to be delivered to the Shelter, for up to 12 individuals.
+The meal should be delivered to the Shelter kitchen no later than 6:30pm (and include a description of the meal and instructions for serving/heating).
 We have the ability to reheat food in our toaster oven or a microwave.
-Alternatively, you may order a meal to be delivered to the Shelter.
-Click here for Cooking Guidelines.

 SET-UP & SERVE DINNER